-Ford Excursion owners have reported 45 problems related to engine and engine cooling (under the engine and engine cooling category).
+Ford Excursion owners have reported 56 problems related to engine and engine cooling (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Ford Excursion based on all problems reported for the Excursion.

 Accelerating from a stop, a spark plug ejected from the cylinder head.